MaximeNdutiye/SE18/README.md

 docker run --name maxime-shopify-api -p 3000:3000 maxime-shopify-image
 ```

+### Continuous Integration
+I have set up a very simple [pipeline](https://travis-ci.com/MaximeNdutiye/SE18) to test
+the public endpoint of the load balanced GCP deployment.
+So far it only checks to see that `/shops` returns a `200`

 ### Implemented API methods
 Here are the methods that are implemented for the API